 As the app economy grows, app developers have a sense of urgency to create business value and drive mobility and agility in Singapore.
-These digital opportunities to deliver value are massive, urging enterprises to develop applications with greater momentum.
+Hence the need for low-code platforms emerges in the digital opportunities to deliver value are massive, urging enterprises to develop applications with greater momentum.
 Technology is the primary enabler in enterprise-wide modernization, and the demand for developers to support this transformation is huge–and this is where the challenge of the looming skills gap emerges.

 The 2018 LinkedIn Workforce Report stated that there is a shortage of 212,838 people in the U.S. with software development skills, including programming languages such as C++ and Java.
 In the developers market, it is easier to find developers proficient in one programming language than full-stack developers experienced in end-to-end application development.
 This is because traditional Java development teams depend on specialists, decelerating the application development process.

 What Java teams are missing is access to consumer-grade UI that provides a conversational user experience, the ability to create multichannel responsive apps, API-driven integration for microservices and REST APIs, and agile DevOps to automate, iterate and deliver rapidly.

 Here’s where low-code platforms play an important role.
 Gartner Research predicts that by 2024, about two-thirds of application development activity will be done using low-code application development.
 This is because these platforms are widely used to help create agile teams, reduce dependency on specialized skills and empower Java development teams to develop future-proof skills using a modern technology stack.